 She was preceded in death by her parents, Anton and Clara; her husband, Merlin in 1989; her oldest son, Duane in 1964; her brother, Clarence Erdman and her sister, Janet Ratajesak.

-To send flowers to the family or plant a tree in memory of Thelma L. (Erdman) Gades, please visit our floral store.
+To send flowers to Thelma's family, please visit our floral store.